legumeinfo/microservices/micro_synteny_search/README.md

 ## Use

-The microservice can be queried via HTTP POST or gRPC.
+The microservice can be queried via HTTP GET or gRPC.

-The default request URL is `localhost:8080/genes`.
+The defualt request URL is `localhost:8080/micro-synteny-search`.
 The following is an example HTTP POST data

     {
-      genes: [somegenename, anothergenename, andsoon]
+      query: [afunctionalannotation, anotherannotation, andsoon],
+      matched: 0.6,
+      intermediate: 3,
     }

-See the `genes.proto` file and its auto-generated stubs for gRPC requests.
+See the `microsyntenysearch.proto` file and its auto-generated stubs for gRPC requests.